sitestacker/docs/_articles/install-site-stacker/server-requirements-windows.md

 ## 5. Database Server

-* Microsoft SQL Server 2012 or higher
+* Microsoft SQL Server 2014 or higher (latest is recommended)
   * The connection to the database server can be made with either SQL Authentication or Windows Authentication
      * If Windows Authentication will be used the user under which IIS process is running must map to a valid SQL Server login in order to establish a connection.
   * Optional, but highly recommended: